 Use the College Funding Forecaster to estimate total costs over four years.

-Colleges use the information you provide on the Free Application for Federal Student Aid, or FAFSA, to calculate your EFC, or the amount your family is expected to be able to contribute to your student's college costs, and available aid.
-Although each institution comes up with its own EFC based on your financial information, you can get an estimate of financial aid.
+Colleges use the information you provide on the Free Application for Federal Student Aid, or FAFSA, to calculate your SAI, or your need for financial aid, and financial aid available to you.
+Although each institution comes up with its own aid offer based on your financial information, you can get an estimate of financial aid.

 Important things to keep in mind:

-- Your EFC is what colleges expect you to be able to pay and may not reflect certain circumstances that will prevent you from paying that amount.
+- Your SAI may not reflect certain circumstances that will prevent you from covering cost of attendance.

-- Many colleges do not meet full need, or provide financial aid to cover any gaps between costs and your EFC.
+- Many colleges do not meet full need, or provide financial aid to cover any gaps between costs and your available funding.

 - Financial aid offers from colleges and universities often include federal or institutional student loans, as well as federal loans for parents.
 These amounts will need to be repaid with interest if you or your student accepts them.